 Amateur AKC Field Trial handler.

-Lindsey has been a member of Good Dog for over 6 years
+Lindsey has been a member of Good Dog for almost 7 years

 Lindsey was screened for responsible practices and has been a member since 2019.